replicatedhq/replicated-field-labs/lab1-kots/lab1-e6-proxy/README.md

 Lab 1.6: Proxy
 =========================================

-In this lab, we'll explore doing a
+In this lab, we'll explore configuring a proxy server in an airgapped environment.

 ### Instance Overview